Kimmulligan/weather/readme.md

 # Weather

 ## Purpose
-Weather is a weather app which allows a user to search by city and find out the five day forcast including the UV index.
+Weather is a weather app which allows a user to search by city and find out the five day forecast including the UV index.
 Previous cities searched are saved in local storage and displayed.

 ## Built With
 * HTML5